 Eclectic left the National College of Naturopathic Medicine and expanded into a larger location in Milwaukie, Oregon.
 More employees were hired and new products were added to the line.

 Up to this point, herbs were wildcrafted and grown on Dr. Alstat's personal farm.
-With the growth of the company, it was time to expand the agricultural arm and a 90-acre farm in the pristine Oregon countryside was purchased.
+With the growth of the company, it was time to expand the agricultural arm to a 90-acre farm in the pristine Oregon countryside.

 International interest in our products began with Japan.
 Our products are now sold in many countries.